cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-SUPPORT-cluster.md

 > [!NOTE]
 > tls-san item can be an ip external public ip, a server hostname, a FQDN, a Load-Balancer ip address, or a Load-Balancer dns domain.

-- Read generated node token which could be equals to origignal value, or new generated value in case of cluster reset via command:
+- Read generated node token which could be equals to original value, or new generated value in case of cluster reset via command:
 ```
   # Get and check the node-token generated on primary server
   cat /var/lib/rancher/rke2/server/node-token